THE ISSUE

 A THREAT TO WATER, FISH, AND PEOPLE

 If the mine is built, polluted groundwater and potential tailing pond breaches of toxic mining waste would threaten the Green River and the life that depends on it.
-The Green River is an important habitat for many species, a gene bank for wild steelhead, and is eligible for a Wild and Scenic River designation.
-The Green River also provides fresh drinking water for thousands of people living along the North Fork Toutle River and Cowlitz River.
+The Green River is an important habitat for many species, a gene bank for wild steelhead, one of Washington’s first Outstanding Resource Waters, and is eligible for a Wild and Scenic River designation.

 This area remains very seismically active, increasing the chances that a tailing pond breach will lead to a disaster for communities in SW Washington.